leonmavr/zeitkatze/README.md

 - [ ] Unicode support
 - [ ] Fancier output with ncurses
 - [ ] Unit test it by sending signals/keystrokes to the app

+### 4. Issues
+* It is written in C++17 with support for the (standard) filesystem library.
+Therefore experimental filesystem, e.g. in C++14m will not work.
+This is an issue to work on in the future.

+### 5. Bugs
+* After running zeitkatze in a terminal, it changes its properties.
+A side-effect of this is that if you try to enter a user password in same terminal, it will not work: `sudo: no password was provided
+sudo: a password is required`